smcclab/smc-course/_workshops/03-sampling-1.md

-If [synthesis]({% link _workshops/02-synthesis-1.md %}) is about creating sound from nothing, then sampling is about recording "real"[^real] sounds and playing them back.
+If [synthesis]({% link _workshops/02-synthesis-1.md %}) is about creating sound from nothing, then sampling is about recording sounds and playing them back.

-[^real]: the quote marks are doing a bunch of semantic heavy lifting here

 ## Goals for this week